 Check Rebate Sites

-For additional savings, check Cashbackholic to find the best cash back deal when buying stamps through eBay.
+For additional savings, check Cashbackholic to find the best cash-back deal when buying discount stamps.
 Those amounts vary from day to day.

-Once you find the best rebate site, search for Forever Stamps on eBay through that site to earn your rewards.
+Once you find the best rebate site, search for Forever Stamps on your chosen site (such as Amazon or Walmart) to earn your rewards.

 Use a Rewards Credit Card

-If your card offers 1% cash back, you’ll save an extra .4 cents per stamp on that coil of 100 Forever stamps, bringing your cost down to just 39.6 cents per stamp, or $39.60 for the coil.
+If your card offers 1% cash back, you’ll save an extra 66 cents on that coil of 100 Forever stamps being sold for $66.
+It may not seem like a huge savings, but every little counts, right?

 You might not think to look for rewards and discounts on items like this, but think about the money — and hassle — you can save!
 How much first-class mail do you send each month?

-One hundred stamps could go pretty far — you could be set up for months for about $40.
+One hundred stamps could go pretty far — you could be set up for months!